caneryalcin/CatchTheBall/README.md

 There are 4 balls.

---Brown ball gives you some points.
+Brown ball gives you some points.

---Red ball take your one life.
+Red ball take your one life.

---Green ball help you to gain one life.
+Green ball help you to gain one life.

---Red-Blue ball makes red ball smaller.
+Red-Blue ball makes red ball smaller.

 Whenever score increase 5 point last brown ball you touch will get smaller